scoconno/scoconno.github.io/mind/dualism/notes.md

 + P3.
 An unextended mind outside physical space has neither mass nor velocity.
 + C. Therefore, an unextended mind cannot cause a physical body to move.

+The problem is an acute one.
+Descrartes recognized that the soul cannot directly moved the body.
+So, he argued that the sould effects the pineal gland, which in turn moves the body.
+But that begs the question: how does the soul interact with the pineal gland?
+If the soul causes the pineal gland to do something, the sould must transfer momentum to the pineal gland.
+And it is as difficult to explain how the soul does that to the pineal gland as it is to explain how it might directly effect the rest of the body, i.e., if it cannot effect the body, then it should not be able to effect the pineal gland.

 ## Varieties of Dualism
 Recall that Descartes thinks that the mind and body are discrete substances, they are each the subjects of various features and are not themselves features of anything else.
 On this view, we really do have minds.
 It is, if you like, a separate thing in itself with its own nature.

-While substance dualism receives little current support, a different form of dualism has, namely, property dualism.
+While substance dualism receives little current support, a different form of dualism does have contemporary defenders.
+This different form of dualism is called property dualism.
+It denies that there are physical and mental substances; all substances on this view have physical properties.
+But it claims that there are, nevertheless, mental properties of physical substances.
+What does this mean?

 Consider the properties of being a bachelor and being an unmarried man.
 These are one and the same property.
 How about the property of having a shape and having a size?
 These are obviously distinct properties that co-occur together.
 Anything which has a shape has a size and vice versa.

-Descartes believed that the mind is something that has properties, but many today think that the mind is better characterized as properties had by some substance, in particular, properties had by the physical body we possess.
+But they are not identical properties.
+Many today think that the mind is better characterized as properties had by some substance, in particular, properties had by the physical body we possess.
 Consider the mental property of 'being in a state of pain', or the activity like 'thinking about Descartes'.
-These are properties, understood broadly, that are instantiated some substance, e.g., the brain.
+These are properties, understood broadly, that inhere in some substance, e.g., the brain.
 Whenever these properties occur in the brain, there is some other feature/property that occurs in the brain, i.e., some c-fibre fires when you experience pain.

 What is the relationship between these physical and mental properties?
-Are they identical just like how the properties bachelor and being a nunmarried man are identical?
-Or are they distinct like the properties shape and size are distinct?
+Are they identical just as the properties of being a bachelor and being a unmarried man are identical?
+Or are they distinct like the shape and size are distinct?

-Many of those who deny that the mind is a real thing still argue that mental properties and physical properties are distinct, that a C-fibre firing and the feeling of pain are numerically distinct (even if they always occur together).
-Others deny this.
-They deny that there are any non-physical properties at all.
-So even if thought substance dualism is no longer in favor, the question about whether the mind and body are still somehow distinct is very much a live one.
+While many deny that the mind is a non-physical substance, there are still those who argue that mental properties and physical properties are distinct, that a C-fibre firing and the feeling of pain are numerically distinct (even if they always occur together).
+So even if substance dualism is no longer in favor, the question about whether the mind and body are still somehow distinct is very much a live one.
+That question has become this: are mental properties identical to physical properties?
+Or are there only physical properties?